entando/generated-widgets/react/form/README.md

   - import the newly generated JSON file (use the en locale import as a reference)
   - export it alongside the other locales

+Further translations can be required depending on the generated entity field types (e.g. if the entity has dates, we will need to add the `date-fns` locale used by the [Material UI Date Picker component](https://material-ui-pickers.dev/) and, potentially, we can [override `DateFnsUtils`'s methods](https://github.com/dmtrKovalenko/date-io/blob/master/packages/date-fns/src/date-fns-utils.ts) to customize date/time strings displayed in the date picker).

 ## Available Scripts

 In the project directory, you can run: